-Oil Type .SB1365 or ISO-68 Equivalent
+Oil Type .
+SB1365 or ISO 68 Equivalent

 Oil Amount 2-3 Drops

 Frequency Every 8 Hours of Operation

 The infeed and outfeed rollers rotate inside bushing blocks on both ends of the rollers.
-Add 2-3 drops of ISO 68 machine oil to the center hole of the four feed roller tension adjustment bolts on top of the head casting, as shown in Figure 43.
+Add 2-3 drops of ISO 68 machine oil to the center hole of the four feed roller tension adjustment bolts on top of the head casting, as shown in Figure 40.

-Figure 43.
-Example of lubrication locations for feed roller bushings.
+Figure 40.
+Lubrication locations for feed roller bushings.